 What is HP Pavilion?

-On the right end, there is a charging jack, a USB 3.2 Gen1 Type-A port (5Gbps), and a Kensington lock to strap the device to something so it doesn’t get stolen.
-On the left end, there’s an HDMI 2.0 port, another USB 3.2 Gen1 Type-A (5Gbps), and USB Type-C 3.2 Gen 2 (10Gbps) with charging and Display port options.
-Then there is a card reader with a large indentation 3.5 mm headphone jack.
-By the way, it is very conveniently placed: this additionally increases the length of your wire, because the connection is closer to you.
+On the right end are a charging jack, a USB 3.2 Gen1 Type-A port (5Gbps), and a Kensington lock to strap the device to something so it doesn’t get stolen.
+There’s an HDMI 2.0 port on the left end, another USB 3.2 Gen1 Type-A (5Gbps), and USB Type-C 3.2 Gen 2 (10Gbps) with charging and Display port options.
+Then there is a card reader with a large 3.5 mm headphone jack indentation.
+By the way, it is very conveniently placed: this additionally increases the length of your wire because the connection is closer to you.
 The camera is installed with 720p resolution – a standard solution at the moment, suitable for basic tasks such as video calls.
 Sound recordings are responsible for built-in bi-directional digital microphones.

 The matrix is installed with the marking LGD06E8.
-Judging by the name it is LG.
+Judging by the name, it is LG.
 The parameters are standard for this price category: IPS, 1920×1080 resolution, 60 Hz, 250 nits brightness, 45% NTSC color gamut.
 The surface of the screen has an anti-reflective coating.
-The frames are thin, so visually it seems that the screen is large.
+The frames are thin, so visually, the screen seems large.

 What is HP Victus?